 The UW-Stout certificate was also one of the shorter programs.
 The certificate required the completion of 12 semester hours.
 This meant I could complete the program quickly (eight months) and the total cost would be among the lowest available.
 A number of other programs required 15 or 18 hours to earn a certificate.

-The program met my basic qualification of being a “regionally” accredited university.
+The college met my basic qualification of being a “regionally” accredited university.

 I had never heard of UW-Stout before and a little research determined that it is more of a regionally known school.
 Although I had never heard of the Stout campus, I was familiar with the University of Wisconsin and I felt a school in their system would offer some name credibility throughout the country.